 2024 Grant Program Awardees

 A committee appointed by the president of MCMGA, reviewed grant applications submitted by non-profit organizations.
 This year seven projects were selected that are educational in nature and promote and involve the community in horticultural activities as outlined in the criteria for selection.
-Here are the 2024 Grant Program Awardees.
-(To date, we have are presenting the three reports we have received from awardees; the remaining will be added as we receive them.)
-We’re glad to share the news about these successful gardening projects, enjoy!
+Here are the written reports and photos submitted by awardees.

 Read a summary of the original grant proposals to compare with the finishsed product.